jonasgwt/ChargeEV/README.md

 ## Other

 * For our payment plan we are considering using the paynow system
-* The api keys has been removed from github will only be uploaded after Orbital has concluded for those that hope to work on it
 * Should you have suggestions for features please open an <a href="https://github.com/jonasgwt/ChargeEV/issues">issue</a>
 * We will be working to fix bugs and add content to the telegram bot for MS3